Own Blood Treatment

 PRP Treatment - The Fountain of Youth From Your Own Body

-Is your skin seeking rosier times?
-And has your hair already seen its gloryful days?
-Don’t worry: it doesn't have to stay that way forever.
 The PRP treatment brings your skin and hair back to life - without any chemical or synthetic additives.
 Everything you need for the rejuvenation cure is already inside you - in the truest sense of the word.

 Using your own blood, the PRP treatment gives your skin and hair a fresh boost.
 Your skin becomes firmer, smoother and more elastic, your hair fuller, stronger and more vibrant.

 Sounds good, right?
 Only one thing is missing to your new happiness - the right doctor.
 Only with a trustworthy and experienced partner at your side do you feel ready for the minimally invasive procedure.
-And this is exactly the big challenge: Where do you find this empathetic and competent specialist with whom your skin and hair are in the best hands?

 Don't worry: at HAIR & SKIN we have our own specialists with a wealth of experience, state-of-the-art medical equipment and exceptional surgical skills.